oracle/nosql-node-sdk/doc/guides/connect-cloud.md

 ```

 The string value may be either a compartment id or a compartment name or path.
 If it is a simple name it must specify a top-level compartment.
-If it is a path to
+If it is a
-a nested compartment, the top-level compartment must be excluded as it is
+path to a nested compartment, the top-level compartment must be excluded as it
-inferred from the tenancy.
+is inferred from the tenancy.

 A compartment can also be specified in each request in the options object.
 This
-value overrides the default for the handle.
+value overrides the initial configuration value.

 ## <a name="quickstart"></a>Example Quick Start